ABOUT VSA

 Values and Psychological Approach to Coaching

 "Never try to be better than someone else.
 Learn from others, and try to be the best you can be.
-Success is the by-product of that preparation.

-- John Wooden"
+- John Wooden

 Each player and team presents an individual project.
 A coach’s goal is not to be the best team in your league, community, club, etc. A Valencia Coach’s priority is to develop players and teams to become the BEST VERSION OF THEMSELVES.
 This is how we measure true success.

-My approach was always to relate to each player as a whole person, not just a cog in the basketball machine.
+My approach was always to relate to each player as a whole person, not just a cog in the machine.
 That meant pushing him to discover what distinct qualities he could bring to the game beyond taking shots and making passes.
 How much courage did he have?
 Or resilience?
 What about character under fire?
-Many players I’ve coached didn’t look special on paper, but in the process of creating a role for themselves they grew into formidable champions.

 - Phil Jackson (Sacred Hoops)